openstack/ironic-inspector/README.rst

 * After introspection is finished (watch nodes power state or use **ironic-discoverd** status API) you can turn maintenance mode off.

+Note that due to various limitations on password value in different BMC, **ironic-discoverd** will only accept passwords with length between 1 and 20 consisting only of letters and numbers.

 Plugins
 ~~~~~~~